Many or all companies we feature compensate us. Compensation and editorial

 Why was my personal loan declined?

-When you apply for a personal loan, lenders consider many different factors when deciding whether to extend you credit.
+When you apply for a personal loan, lenders consider many different factors when deciding whether to extend credit.
 They will examine your credit history, income, employment history, debt-to-income ratio, and credit score.
-They’ll use all of that information to decide whether or not to approve you for a loan.
+They’ll use that information to decide whether to approve you for a loan.

-If you’re denied a loan, there are several ways to find out why.
+If you’re denied a loan, it’s within your rights find out why.
 The Equal Credit Opportunity Act (ECOA) requires lenders to tell you why they rejected your application.
-You’ll likely receive an an email, secure message, or letter that tells you why you were denied or instructions on how to find out.
+You’ll likely get an email, secure message, or letter that tells you why you were denied or instructions on how to find out.

 The Consumer Financial Protection Bureau clarifies that it’s illegal for lenders to discriminate against borrowers and deny loan applications based on race, sex, religion, marital status, or age.
-So, if you are denied, the lenders will list the reason, provide you with the credit score they used to evaluate your application and tell you how to access a free credit report within 60 days.
+So if you are denied, the lender will list the reason, provide you with the credit score it used to evaluate your application, and tell you how to access a free credit report within 60 days.

-Although it might be tempting to apply for high-interest personal loans or payday loans, avoid these.
-Debt like payday loans make it extremely difficult to escape the debt cycle due to their exorbitant fees and interest rates.
+It might be tempting to apply for high-interest personal loans or payday loans, but we recommend avoiding these.
+Payday loans make it difficult to escape the debt cycle due to their exorbitant fees and interest rates.

-Instead, explore the alternative lending options mentioned in the chart above and keep reading for the steps to take if you’re denied a personal loan.
+Instead, explore the alternative lending options mentioned above, and keep reading for the steps to take if you’re denied a personal loan.

 Kyle Ryan